 - The addressee shall be provided with a simple and free means of exercising the right of objection”.

-In brief, political parties have given themselves legal authority to collect personal data regarding the political ideology of citizens (i.e. a special category of data which require, by legal imperative, a higher level of protection) from social networks and the Internet to personalize electoral propaganda.
+That is, political parties have given themselves legal authority to collect personal data regarding the political ideology of citizens (i.e. a special category of data which require, by legal imperative, a higher level of protection) from social networks and the Internet to personalize electoral propaganda.

 In simple terms, this article was tailored-made by and for the political parties.